-- Put the chia seeds in a small bowl with the water, stir and leave them to swell up into a jelly while you get other things ready.
+- Put the chia seeds in a small bowl with the water and stir.
+Leave them to swell up into a jelly while you get other things ready.

 - Place the cooked sweet potato and dates in a bowl and blend them together (you could also put in a food processor).

 - Melt the coconut oil (either in small pan on stove or in a small bowl in the microwave at 20sec intervals) and mix in well.

 - Add the cocoa powder, maple syrup, chia seed paste and vanilla extract and mix in.
 Add the almond flour, rice flour, salt, cinnamon, chili and baking powder and mix until well combined.